deadjakk/RustPivot/README.md

 Rustup/Cargo is required to build the component binaries, information for installing these can be located [here](https://www.rust-lang.org/tools/install).

-Build binaries will be placed in ./target/release/ if --release is used during compilation or ./target/debug if --release was NOT used.
+Build binaries will be placed in `./target/release/` if `--release` is used during compilation or `./target/debug/` if `--release` was NOT used.